 Impressive as those numbers were, the intent of the 427 cubic inch engine had been to meet the Shelby Cobra head-on and give it some staunch competition.
 However, even despite the staggering horsepower and the impressive performance numbers, the fact remained that the Corvette was half a ton heavier than the Shelby Cobra so, even with the same horsepower rating, it was considered less than a threat.
 Still, the Corvette did not go home empty-handed.
 The Corvette still took a number of victories in endurance racing including Penske’s team’s 12th place overall in the GT class.

+The last six digits begin at 100001 and run through 127720, accounting for all 27,720 Corvette Coupes/Convertibles built-in 1966.
+Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 1966 Corvettes, the location of the Vehicle Identification Number (VIN), body style, body number trim, and paint combination can be found on the instrument panel brace under the glove box.
-Read more: 1966 Corvette VINs.
+Read more in our 1966 Corvette VINs page.